WICG/webmonetization/src/content/docs/docs/guides/set-up-probabilistic-revenue-sharing.md

 title: 'Set up probabilistic revenue sharing'
 ---

-<div class="draft"><div class="title">Page Updates</div><ul><li>Add any appropriate links</li><li>Update Glitch example's README</li><li>Change all references to $example.com/ to $wallet.example/ on page and in Glitch</li></ul></div>
+<div class="draft"><h5>Page Updates</h5><ul><li>Add any appropriate links</li><li>Update Glitch example's README</li><li>Change all references to $example.com/ to $wallet.example/ on page and in Glitch</li></ul></div>

 Since a Monetization `<link>` element only supports one payment pointer as its `href` value, how do you share a portion of a web monetized page's earnings?

 One way is through probabilistic revenue sharing.
 Probabilistic revenue sharing works by randomly choosing from a list of predefined payment pointers each time a web monetized visitor loads the page.
 Payments are sent to the randomly chosen payment pointer until the visitor reloads or closes the page.

 A payment pointer's chance of being chosen is based on its assigned weight.
 For example, if Alice's payment pointer has a weight of 50 (out of 100), then her payment pointer has a 50% chance of being chosen.
 The laws of probability state that Alice's share of the page's total revenue will approach 50% as more web monetized visitors access the page.

 ## Example

 The example below shows how to define a list of weighted payment pointers.
 The easiest way to establish weight is to assign values that add up to 100.

 ```html
 <head>